muratkiziloz/mk-vue-table/README.md

 - **Pagination**: Easily paginate your data to control the number of rows displayed per page.
 - **Conditional Row Coloring**: Change the background color of rows based on specific conditions.
 - **Custom Column Slots**: Add custom content to specific columns using template slots.
+- **No Results Message**: Customize the message shown when no search results are found using a template slot.

 ## Installation